Maxon Margiela: Personal life

-Reyes had an older sister named Mya.
-Being from Florida, he enjoyed fishing with friends, which is something he grew up doing.
-Reyes was also a big fan of South Park, and had even cited his favorite episode being “How to Eat with Your Butt” from the fifth season of the show.
+Reyes had two younger sisters named Mya and Maisy.
+He enjoyed fishing with friends, a hobby he grew up doing.
+Reyes was also a big fan of South Park, and had cited his favorite episode being "How to Eat with Your Butt" from the fifth season of the show.

-In an interview with Sadprt, Maxon cited Kanye West, Kodak Black, Future, Young Thug, and Speaker Knockerz as some of his musical inspirations.
+In an interview with Sadprt, Reyes named Kanye West, Kodak Black, Future, Young Thug and Speaker Knockerz as some of his musical inspirations.
+Additionally, he cited in a 2024 interview that two dream collaborations of his would have been Yung Lean and Lucki.
+He also mentioned that Lil Uzi Vert was a major influence to his own artistic sound and image.

 Death

-On November 16, 2025, it was announced on social media, and later confirmed by friends and family, that Reyes had died in his hometown at the age of 21, a week after he was hospitalized.
-His death was confirmed by the Orange County Medical Examiner's Office, and the cause of death remains undisclosed.
+On November 16, 2025, it was announced on social media, and later confirmed by friends and family, that Reyes had died by suicide in his hometown at the age of 21, a week after being hospitalized.
+His death was confirmed by the Orange County Medical Examiner's Office, though the cause of death was initially kept undisclosed during the early hours of the news.

+Posthumous releases

+In the summer of 2026, Maxon's first posthumous album, named Rainbows After Rain, will be released.
+It was anticipated by the two singles, "Out West", released on September 19, 2025 and already present in his last EP, and "Phone Buzzin", published on June 16, 2026 in commemoration of his birthday.